 - 1. The employment contract for an indefinite period of time will end when either party gives notice of termination (opzeggen), with due observance of article Q-2. - 2.
-The employment contract will end without notice of termination being required: a by mutual agreement: - b when the employee reaches the state pension age (AOW-gerechtigd), unless the employer and the employee should agree otherwise.
+The employment contract will end without notice of termination being required: a by mutual agreement; - b when the employee reaches the state pension age (AOW-gerechtigd), unless the employer and the employee should agree otherwise.
 The employee may make use of the right referred to in paragraph 3.
 Other arrangements can be made in mutual consultation; - c by expiry of the term or by termination of the duties for which the contract was entered into; where an increase in the number of working hours as referred to in article D-6 or D-7 is concerned, the agreement on an additional number of working hours will end without notice of termination being required by the expiry of the term or by termination of the duties for which the increase in the working hours was agreed upon.
 Pursuant to article 7:668 CC, a notice period of one month applies; - d by termination of employment for urgent causes as referred to in articles 7:678 and 7:679 CC; e by termination with immediate effect and without any reasons being required during the probationary period as referred to in article 7:652 CC, if the employer or the employee should indicate so; f in the event of the employee's death; - g the moment arrives when the employee who participates in the Older Employees Leaving Scheme under Appendix XIII or the article M-2 scheme for the Reduction of Working Hours for Older Staff has undertaken to leave employ for that part of his employment agreed upon under those schemes. - 3.
 A year before the employee reaches the state pension age, employer and employee will enter into consultations on the retirement date.
-In this situation the employee is entitled to: - a. finish the school year when the date he reaches the state pension age is between 1 January and 1 July; b. finish the calendar year when the date he reaches the state pension age is between 1 September and 31 - b. finish the calendar year when the date he reaches the state pension age is between 1 September and 31 December.
+In this situation the employee is entitled to: - a. finish the school year when the date he reaches the state pension age is between 1 January and 1 July; b. finish the calendar year when the date he reaches the state pension age is between 1 September and 31 December.

-Article O-2 Notice of termination
+Article Q-2 Notice of termination